Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: : Framework for LLM-Augmented Community Notes

 \subsection{Utility-Guided Note Automation}

-We next explore \textit{whether note creation can be fully automated once a post $p$ is flagged as potentially misleading}, simulating a practical deployment scenario.
-Unlike the augmentation setting, where humans provide evidence, this mode requires the LLM to both retrieve and synthesize information with minimal human intervention.
+We next examine \textit{whether note creation can be fully automated once a post $p$ is flagged as potentially misleading}, simulating a practical deployment scenario.
+Unlike the augmentation mode (\S \ref{sec:llm-augmentation}), this mode requires the model to retrieve, select, and synthesize evidence without human guidance.